 Florence Circa 1500

 Perhaps best known as the author of The Prince, Niccolò Machiavelli walked the streets of Florence 500 years ago.
-He was a true Renaissance man–a philosopher, playwright, diplomat, and a composer.
+He was a true Renaissance man–a philosopher, playwright, diplomat, and a poet.
 Along with the carnival songs Machiavelli wrote for the Medici family and music for his comedic stage play The Mandrake, Folger Consort performs works by Francesco Bendusi, Josquin des Prez, Heinrich Isaac, and native composers of Northern Italy.
 With instrumentalists Larry Lipnik, Dan Meyers, Mark Rimple, and Mary Springfels, and soprano Emily Noël.

 Join us on September 25 at 6pm for a talk and pop-up exhibition featuring rare materials from the Folger vaults related to the performance.